 Myanmar's natural resources include oil and gas, minerals and gems.
 According to the latest EITI report (covering FY 2017-2018) the extractive sector accounted for 4.8% of Gross Domestic Production (GDP), 5.2% of State revenue and 35% of total exports in 2017-2018.

 The Myanmar government's 12-point Economic Policy accentuates the strategic role of EITI in the reform process, specifically in natural resource governance.
-The EITI creates a platform for vibrant discussions on issues around resource sharing which is widely debated and central to the ongoing peace process.
-The EITI is also stimulating public debate and shedding light on lost revenues from the jade and gems sector.
-Official revenues from gem stones sales in 2014 were estimated at US$3.4 bn, according to the first Myanmar EITI Report published in 2016.
-However, real figures from other sources have been cited to range between US$9-US$30 bn.
-According to a World Bank study commissioned by Myanmar EITI in 2016, it is estimated that 70-80% of gemstones produced in Myanmar are not declared and therefore bypass the formal system.
-The first EITI Report disclosed that Future Myanmar EITI Reports will include royalties from jade and gems disclosed by both government and companies.
+The EITI has been a platform for vibrant discussions on issues around revenue sharing, state-owned enterprises, and the need of a unified mineral cadastre system.
+The EITI is also stimulating public debate and shedding light on lost revenues from the gems and jade sector.
+According to the fifth Myanmar EITI Report, the value of gems and jade sold through the emporium in 2017-2018 was estimated at EUR 825 167 206.
+However, a study commissioned by Myanmar EITI in 2016 estimated that 60-80% of gemstones produced in the country are not declared and therefore bypass the formal system.

 Although extractive industries contributed substantially to the rapid growth of the economy in recent years, we have been facing many challenges in relation to social and environmental issues.
 In this regard, strong institutions, clear environmental regulations and governance, law enforcement and social safeguards are undoubtedly required, along with social, economic and environment factors to achieve sustainable development.
 Therefore, Myanmar has been trying to be an Extractive Industries Transparency Initiative-compliant country to ensure transparency and accountability in natural resources exploitation and financial management.